mstream/presentation-data-modeling/slides/ubiquitous-language/card-game/programmer-jargon.md

 layout: center
 ---

-The domain code should not use programmer jargon
+The domain code should not use programmer jargon:

 * Card
 * Deal